We’re looking forward to introducing you to Michelle Palacios. Check out our conversation below.

 Can you briefly introduce yourself and share what makes you or your brand unique?

-I’m Michelle Palacios, a licensed therapist and founder of Life Revised Therapy, an online therapy practice serving clients across Texas.
-I help hard working, perfectionists who who look like they have it all together on the outside but feel anxious, overwhelmed, and never quite “enough” on the inside.
+I’m Michelle Palacios, a licensed therapist and founder of Life Revised Therapy, an online practice serving clients across Texas.
+I help hardworking perfectionists who appear put-together on the outside but feel anxious, overwhelmed, and never quite “enough” on the inside.

-What makes my approach different is that I don’t just help people manage symptoms — I help them understand why they feel the way they do and how to calm their mind, body, and nervous system so they can finally feel balanced and confident again.
+What makes my approach unique is that I don’t just help people manage symptoms — I help them understand why they feel the way they do.
+I teach them how to calm their mind, body, and nervous system so they can finally feel balanced, grounded, and confident again.
 My clients appreciate that therapy with me is both structured and compassionate.
-We work together to uncover the patterns that keep them stuck, and I teach practical, evidence-based tools they can start using right away.
+We work together to uncover the patterns that keep them stuck, and I provide practical, evidence-based tools they can start using right away.

-My story — and the reason I started Life Revised Therapy — comes from seeing how many strong, capable people quietly carry the weight of anxiety and perfectionism.
-I wanted to create a space where they could stop striving to be “fine” and start learning to feel grounded, worthy, and whole — without losing their drive or independence.
+The reason I started Life Revised Therapy comes from seeing how many strong, capable people silently carry the weight of anxiety and perfectionism.
+I wanted to create a space where they could stop trying to be “fine” and start feeling worthy, grounded, and whole — without losing their drive or independence.

-Right now, I’m focused on helping more people discover the relief that’s possible through Eye Movement Desensitization and Reprocessing (EMDR therapy) and other effective approaches like Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Exposure and Response Prevention (ERP).
-For anyone reading this who’s been holding everything together for everyone else — therapy really can help you take a deep breath again.
+Right now, I’m especially focused on helping more people experience the relief that’s possible through Eye Movement Desensitization and Reprocessing (EMDR) along with Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Exposure and Response Prevention (ERP).

 Thanks for sharing that.
 Would love to go back in time and hear about how your past might have impacted who you are today.
 What’s a moment that really shaped how you see the world?

-There are two defining moments that really shaped how I see the world and why I chose to be a therapist.
+Two moments from my childhood shaped how I see the world and ultimately led me to become a therapist.

 What did suffering teach you that success never could?